nowldotdev/create-staticwind/template/base/README.md

 # Create StaticWind

-This is an [Astro](https://astro.build) project with some small additions bootstrapped with `npm create staticwind`
+This is an [Astro](https://astro.build) project with some small additions bootstrapped with [create-staticwind](https://staticwind.nowl.dev)

 ## Where do I start?